Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 Where $$\tau_a$$ is the robot torques, and where $$f_l$$ and $$f_r$$ the contact forces.

-## Score function
+## Objective function

 To define our score function, we will choose $$c$$ to be 0, and $$P$$ to be a diagonal matrix, with $$1$$ on the diagonal for values that correspond to an actuated torque, and $$\epsilon$$ for contact forces.

 If you think about it, with this $$P$$, the resulting score will be the sum of the (squared) torques, plus the sum of the (squared) forces times $$\epsilon$$.
-This means that the main priority is to find the solution with the minimum torques, and the second priority (with a very small weight) priority to minimize the forces.
+This means that the main priority is to find the solution with the minimum torques, and the second priority (with a very small weight) is to minimize contact forces.

 This trick is required since the forces are part of our optimization variables dans the *QP solver* needs a score to be minimized for all those variables.